Kim Young-kwang (footballer, born 1983)

+Club career

+Kim's club career spanned 21 years.

 International career

 He was part of the South Korea 2004 Olympic football team, who finished second in Group A, making it through to the next round, before being defeated by silver medal winners Paraguay.
 He also capped for South Korea U-20 team at 2003 FIFA World Youth Championship.
 He was part of the Korean squad for the 2006 FIFA World Cup.